theworldisnotflat/shriveling_world/markdown/usrdoc/blender_tutorial.md

 2. switch to the __View__ section of this menu
 3. then in __View lock__ select __Camera to view__

+#### Objects lost from sight in Camera view

+* The camera view may be lost ot a "user perspective" that is precised in the upper left part of the _Viewport_.
+Toggling between the two perspectives is done by a click on the __Camera icon__ on the right of the _Viewport_ or by choosing from top left part of the Viewport __View -> Camera -> Active camera__.

+* Objects may be lost from view when zooming or de-zooming with the camera view selected.
+This unintended behavior can be adapted by changing the camera properties:
+  1. Select the camera
+  2. Click on the __Camera tab__ in the Object properties box, down right
+  3. In section __Lens__ set __Clip end__ at a different value, for instance from 100 m to __1000 m__

 ### Materials / Shading / Lighting